akawashiro/jendeley/README.md

 WantedBy=default.target
 ```
 #### Windows
-When using Windows, you can launch `jendeley` automatically using startup.
-First, open the startup directory by `Windows+R` and type `shell:startup` and `Enter`.
+When using Windows, you can set up `jendeley` to launch automatically at startup.
+To do this, first open the startup directory by pressing `Windows+R` and typing `shell:startup` and then pressing `Enter`.

 <img src="https://raw.githubusercontent.com/akawashiro/jendeley/main/win-startup.png" width="50%">